bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/g/GroundResistance_2NdoXdKT98XeEMmk8dSBQF/Documentation.md

-The soil or ground resistance to electrical current from the cable fitting
+The soil or ground resistance to electrical current from the cable fitting.